Governance & Management

 Executive Leadership and Management

-SAWIP is managed by an Executive Director, Chéri-Leigh Erasmus (SAWIP Alumna) in the United States and Program Director, Shannon Bernhardt in South Africa.
-Overall operational management and program development in South Africa is carried out on a voluntary basis by Sally Currin.
+SAWIP is managed by Executive Director, Chéri-Leigh Erasmus (SAWIP Alumna) in the United States and Executive Director Sibongile Khumalo and Program Director, Shannon Bernhardt in South Africa.

 Financial management is a board function, assisted in South Africa by a registered financial officer, Hilary Moulang.
 In the US, the Board Treasurer oversees the finances with the Executive Director.